Divyasri2607/D-FLIPDLOP-NEGEDGE/README.md

-# D-FLIPDLOP-NEGEDGE
+# D-FLIP FLOP-NEGEDGE

 **AIM:**

 To implement D flipflop using verilog and validating their functionality using their functional tables

 **SOFTWARE REQUIRED:**

-Quartus prime
+Quartus prime II

 **THEORY**